jsleb333/quadboost/README.md

 ## MNIST Dataset

 The `mnist_dataset.py` file provides the necessary resources to unpack the raw dataset.
 It also provides a class `MNISTDataset` which handle the dataset and can center/reduce it if desired.
 This class can pickle the dataset, which make it faster to load in subsequent uses.
-This step is required to make the minimal working examples to work.
+This step is required to run the minimal working examples.

 ## Prerequisites